National Records of Scotland

 On 8 June 1914 an additional or corrective inventory, known as an eik, was presented.
 It provides a long list of shares along with debentures and sums due.
 The corrected amount for Sir John Murray's moveable estate was £143,606, 18 shillings and 9 pence which would be worth in the region of £8.5 million today (based on The National Archives' currency converter).
 (National Records of Scotland, SC70/1/553 pages 189-211)

-You can find further information in the research guide to wills and testaments and examples of eiks in our Scottish Handwriting website.
+You can find further information in the research guide to wills and testaments and examples of eiks can be found on the Scottish Handwriting resource on the ScotlandsPeople website, which provides guidance for reading manuscript historical records written in Scotland from the 16th to 18th centuries.